dvmtn/ansible-rails-deploy/README.md

 # but you can put an absolute path if you want.
 rails_deploy_bundle_path: vendor/bundle

-# A full list of possible environments that your app could run against.
-This is used by
+# All gem groups you do not want installed on your production servers
-# bundle --without and it will figure out which environments to remove for you.
+# it will be passed to bundle --without
 rails_deploy_bundle_without:
   - development
-  - staging
-  - production
   - test

 # Should it run migrations and precompile assets?